czi-finance/wrds_sample_code/README.md

 Tesla did not use much leverage in the past five years.
 Its market leverage was about 8 percent in the 2015 fiscal year.
 That number increased to around 17 percent in 2016 and remained there ever since.
-Tesla's asset turnover declined from 50 percent in 2015 to roughly 30-40 percent in 2016/7.
+Tesla's asset turnover declined from 50 percent in 2015 to roughly 30-40 percent in 2016-17.
-That number climbed back and reached more than 70 percent in 2018/9, suggesting that Tesla has become more effective in generating sales.
+That number climbed back and reached more than 70 percent in 2018-19, suggesting that Tesla has become more effective in generating sales.
 That said, Tesla has not been good at generating profit.
-It has a zero to negative profit margin in 2015-17.
+It has a negative profit margin in 2015-18.
-That number only edged up to about 8 percent in 2018/9, finally turning a profit.
+That number only turned positive in 2019.
 Tesla's book value of assets almost tripled in 2016, which is driven largely by the acquisition of *SolarCity*.
 But it has been growing rapidly nonetheless:
 Its assets grew by 38 and 26 percent in 2015 and 2017, respectively; that number slipped to 4 and 15 percent in 2018 and 2019, respectively.